-@Thadeo: Without specific context to the contrary, the Hebrew sentence means that the speaker does not want a sour apple (an apple that is sour).
+@Thadeo: Without specific context to the contrary, the Hebrew sentence usually means that the speaker does not want a sour apple (an apple that is sour).
+If that is also what you meant, then your answer was incomplete.
 To convey that meaning, English requires the indefinite article.

 Your answer could be correct, though, with the right context, such as if the speaker was replying to the question "What flavor would would you like, apple or sour-apple?"
 Your translation would be understood to mean that he doesn't want the sour-apple flavor.

 @Marva: We have to be careful about absolutes, because there are so many exceptions in language.
 Your indefinite-article requirement does not apply to uncountable nouns; e.g., "I do not want tea, thanks."